araspitzu/maven-graal/README.md

 After the server starts you can access [http://localhost:8086/graal-hp-size](http://localhost:8086/graal-hp-size) which will make an HTTPS request to the GraalVM home page using Akka HTTP client and return the size of the response.

+## What works
+- Akka-actor 2.5
+- Akka-http 10.1.8 (see `/json` endpoint for a demo)
+- Logging
+- Typesafe config
+- Json4s-jackson (no reflection though) (see `/json` endpoint for a demo)
+- JHeaps (see `/jheaps` endpoint for a demo)
+- Scodec (see `/scodec` endpoint for a demo)

+## What doesn't work
+- SQLite fails to load the native JNI, see https://github.com/oracle/graal/issues/966 More work on SQLite integration is in the sqlite-jdbc branch

 ## How it works
 Most of the Akka-specific configuration for `native-image` is provided by [akka-graal-config](https://github.com/vmencik/akka-graal-config) repository which publishes a set of jar artifacts that contain the necessary configuration resources